KSAMissionCtrl/FlightTracker/README.md

 * [FT] note the number of crew aboard and use that to calculate in real-time the remaining duration for any included life support resources (need to decide what life support system to use first - USI or TAC)
 * [FT/CR] back-end interface that allows creation/modification of records through the website when detecting the missionctrl cookie for updating craft and crew databases
 * [FT/CR] [push notifications](https://developer.mozilla.org/en-US/docs/Web/API/Push_API)?
-* [FT] Add information to the static orbit real-time display for maneuvers and SOI escapes, allow it to display maneuver telemetry

 ### Change Log